maximegel/maximegel.github.io/posts/guard-clauses/post.md

 ### Public vs private

-In both cases, pre-conditions and post-conditions should not be checked for private methods since the class itself is the caller of these methods, you can trust what goes in goes and out of them.
+In both cases, preconditions and post-conditions should not be checked for private methods since the class itself is the caller of these methods, you can trust what goes in goes and out of them.
 So you don't have to validate them.

 ## How to handle guard clauses exceptions?